truenas/documentation/content/CORE/Solutions/Integrations/Nextcloud.md

 ![NextcloudStatic1](/images/CORE/NextcloudStatic1.png "Nextcloud Static Setup")

-Once Nextcloud installs successfully, you must add your Nextcloud IP to your Nextcloud jail trusted domains.
+Once Nextcloud installs, you must add your Nextcloud IP to your Nextcloud jail trusted domains.

 Go to **Jails** and expand your Nextcloud jail, then click **> SHELL**.

 Enter `ee /usr/local/www/nextcloud/config/config.php` to edit your Nextcloud config file.

-Scroll to the `trusted_domains` section and type your Nextcloud IP as a new item.
+Scroll to the `trusted_domains` section and type your Nextcloud IP as a new line item.
 Use the image below for reference.

 ![NextcloudTrustedDomain](/images/CORE/NextcloudTrustedDomain.png "Nextcloud Add Trusted Domain")